 Trading of our common stock is currently conducted on The NASDAQ Capital Market.
 The liquidity of our common stock is limited, not only in terms of the number of shares that can be bought and sold at a given price, but also as it may be adversely affected by delays in the timing of transactions and reduction in security analysts' and the media's coverage of us, if at all.
-Currently, approximately 22% of the issued and outstanding shares of our common stock is held by officers, directors and beneficial owners of at least 10% of our outstanding shares, including jVen Capital and MGHIF, each of whom is subject to certain restrictions with regard to trading our common stock.
+Currently, approximately 22% of the issued and outstanding shares of our common stock is held by officers, directors and beneficial owners of at least 10% of our outstanding shares, each of whom is subject to certain restrictions with regard to trading our common stock.
+In addition, MGHIF became our principal stockholder following the 2016 PIPE financing transaction; as of July 18, 2017, it owns approximately 10.5% of our outstanding common stock, and has the right to acquire approximately 3.0 million additional shares upon the exercise of stock purchase warrants, which, if exercised, could put its ownership at approximately 15.4% of our outstanding shares.
 These factors may result in different prices for our common stock than might otherwise be obtained in a more liquid market and could also result in a larger spread between the bid and asked prices for our common stock.
 In addition, without a large public float, our common stock is less liquid than the stock of companies with broader public ownership, and, as a result, the trading prices of our common stock may be more volatile.
 In the absence of an active public trading market, an investor may be unable to liquidate his investment in our common stock.
-Trading of a relatively small volume of our common stock may have a greater impact on the trading price of our stock than would be the case if our public float were larger.
-We cannot predict the prices at which our common stock will trade in the future, if at all.
+Trading of a relatively small volume of our common stock will trade in the future, if at all.

-We issued an aggregate of 627,570 warrants to purchase common stock to jVen Capital and MGHIF in connection with the bridge financing transactions.
+We issued 25,000,00 common warrants in the July 2017 Public Offering and an aggregate of 627,570 warrants to purchase common stock to jVen Capital and MGHIF in connection with the bridge financing.
 These warrants must be revalued each reporting period.
 Such assessments involve the use of estimates that could later be found to differ materially from actual results, which could have an adverse effect on our financial condition.

-In June and July 2017, we issued an aggregate of 627,570 warrants to purchase common stock to jVen Capital and MGHIF in the bridge financing transactions.
+On July 18, 2017, we sold an aggregate of 25,000,000 common warrants, each to purchase one share of common stock, and in June and July 2017 we issued an aggregate of 627,570 warrants to purchase common stock to jVen Capital and MGHIF in the bridge financing transactions.
 Each of these warrants has a put feature that allow the holder to put the warrants back to the Company for cash equal to the Black-Scholes value upon a change of control or fundamental transaction.
 The warrants are each recorded as a liability on our financial statements, and we are required to revalue each of the warrants each financial quarter.
 Such revaluations necessarily involve the use of estimate, assumptions, probabilities and application of complex accounting principles.
 Actual value at the time the warrants are exercised could vary significantly from the value assigned to such liabilities on a quarterly basis.
 We cannot assure you that the revaluation of the warrants will equal the value in the future, and know that the actual value could be significantly different, which could have a material adverse effect on our financial condition.